Close Icon

 What is Holiday Let Planning Permission?

-• You’re making structural changes to a building for holiday accommodation.
+• You’re making big changes to the structure of a property

 When Do You Need Planning Permission for a Holiday Let?